-It’s easy to make bacon ahead of time in your oven!
-Whether you’re cooking bacon for a crowd or stocking your freezer with bacon for easy breakfast or dinner additions, this recipe is for you!
+It's easy to make bacon in the oven.
+Whether you're cooking bacon for a crowd or stocking your freezer with bacon for easy breakfast or dinner additions, this recipe is for you!

 Get ready - I'm about to rock your world.